hmc-cs-mpalanker/EIJA/README.md

 1. Clone this repo with `git clone https://github.com/hmc-cs-mpalanker/EIJA.git`
 2. Enter the relevant directory with `cd script_editor`
 3. Install the above mentioned gems with the command `bundle install`
+4. Run the following command to initialize the database `rails db:migrate`
-4. Seed the database to your liking (see the Seeding section below)
+5. Seed the database to your liking (see the Seeding section below)
-5. Run the app! enter the command `rails s` to begin the web server, and point your favorite web browser to `localhost:3000` or the url of your server
+6. Run the app! enter the command `rails s` to begin the web server, and point your favorite web browser to `localhost:3000` or the url of your server

 ## Seeding
 Our project requires parsing the folger’s shakespeare XML which can take quite some time depending on your hardware.
 We have a testing “demo” mode enabled by default.
-Follow the steps below to seed the databse (with optional step 0 for switching to full deployment mode)
+Follow the steps below to seed the databse (with optional step 0 for switching to full deployment mode).
+If you have more specific needs, head on over to the seeds.rb file in the db/ directory.
+There you'll find comments about how to seed any subset of the plays manually.

 0. Go into the script_editor/db/ directory and edit the seeds.rb file: Switch `fullPlays = false` to `fullPlays = true` If you want to seed all of the plays into the database.
 1. In the script_editor directory enter these commands `rails db:migrate`